MENDING HEARTS STAFF

 Registered Play Therapist-Supervisor

 Sharon specializes in play therapy, early childhood trauma, trauma recovery, grief/loss, attachment, adoption issues, children's therapy, women's and family issues.
-She offers clinical supervision groups for play therapists and associate level counselors.
 Sharon also periodically offers parenting classes.
 She is a trainer for the "Taming the Trauma Tremors" training for foster/adoptive parents.

 Sharon holds a M.A. degree in Counseling from Ottawa University and an Advanced Certificate in Marriage and Family Therapy.
 She additionally holds a M.A. in Education from Arizona State University.
 She has advanced training in play therapy, trauma focused therapy, and attachment therapy.
 Sharon's scriptural foundation for ministry is Isaiah 61:1-3 and James 1:27.